MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Update-Help.md

 This cmdlet was introduced in Windows PowerShell 3.0.

 > [!IMPORTANT]
-> `Update-Help` requires administrative privileges.
+> `Update-Help` requires administrative privileges in PowerShell 6.0 and below.
+> PowerShell 6.1 and up set the default `-Scope` to `CurrentUser`.
+> Prior to PowerShell 6.1, the `-Scope` parameter was not available.
 >
 > You must be a member of the Administrators group on the computer
 > to update the help files for the PowerShell Core modules.